 Don’t worry, you haven’t done anything wrong; just the reverse, they’re congratulating you on a job well done.
-“Yasher koach!” translates, literally, “May your strength be firm!” but it’s an idiom meaning, “Good job!” and it carries with it the hope that this mitzvah will give you the strength to carry on to future mitzvot.
-Think of it as a cheer.
+“Yasher koach!” is an idiom meaning, “Good job!” and it carries with it the hope that this mitzvah will give you the strength to carry on to future mitzvot.
+Think of it as a cheer, or a thumbs’ up.

 The polite thing to say in return is “Baruch Tihiye” (Ba-rooch tih-hee-yeh).
 That means “blessed you will be,” which might translate colloquially as “Back atcha!”

 (Todah rabbah, thank you very much, to Daniel J. Lieberman for correcting my error in an earlier version of this post.
 Thanks, too, to my colleagues in the CCAR who consulted on the issue.
 Torah is always, always a community project.)

 I hate when those people tell me that.
 That’s why I speak lashan hora.

 Thank you for your efforts.
 I have a Catholic friend who’s very ill and has done good things his whole life.

 When I wished him Yasher koach, and told him that in his case it meant to have strength to do other good things, he was very touched.

 What a lovely extension of the tradition!
 Thank you for writing.
 I wish your friend a Refuah Shleimah, a complete healing.